Huangdi-599/ASETT/README.md

 # Ayulla Crypto Portfolio Management API
 This API allows users to manage their crypto-currency portfolios.
-It utilizes API calls to coingecko or any other cryptocurrency API to gather data that will be used to implement the necessary functionalities and additional features.
+It utilizes API calls to coingecko API to gather data that will be used to implement the necessary functionalities and additional features.

 ## Features
 - User Authentication: